No script

 In contrast, the open-air museum Astra Traditional Folk and Civilisation Museum received 3 Michelin stars for the amazing cultural experience it offers as an ethnographic museum.
 Over 400 houses from all over Romania and "rural technology" will show you why the Romanian village is at the heart of our culture, literature and national spirit.

-The Romanian Carpathians offer a wide variety of trails for everyone, from city folk looking to be out in nature, to amateur hikers and experienced mountaineers looking for a challenge.
+The Romanian Carpathians offers a wide variety of trails for everyone, from city folk looking to be out in nature, to amateur hikers and experienced mountaineers looking for a challenge.

-Lots of natural attractions too: the Babele and Sphinx in Bucegi Mountains, Zarnesti Gorges, Turda Gorges, Fundatura Ponorului, 7 Stairs Canyon, as well as many waterfalls, glacial lakes and caves.
-And 12 peaks over 2,500m waiting to be summited :)
+Romania offers stunning natural attractions too, like the Babele and Sphinx in the Bucegi Mountains, Zarnesti and Turda Gorges, Fundatura Ponorului, 7 Stairs Canyon, plus waterfalls, glacial lakes, caves, and 12 peaks over 2,500m to conquer.

 OK - every country has castles, churches and Old Towns.
 But how many countries with a Delta do you know of?